 5. Have you had any previous facial surgery? or any facial injuries?
 This might affect what else can be done.

 6. Do you have passability problems?
 This means do people see you as female when you are dressed as a woman or do they still see you as male.

 7. How do you feel about your face?
-Knowing this can help me understand what the priorities are likely to be for you.
+I mean do you like it or parts of it etc. Knowing this can help me understand what the priorities are likely to be for you.

 8. What is your height, weight and age?
 This is personal information of course and please don't feel obliged to give it but it can sometimes help me balance the priorities for you.

-9. Roughly how far away from the camera were you?
-Should be at least 6 feet (2 metres).
+9. How far away from the camera were you?
+You must be at least 6 feet (2 metres) away.